 Ransomware, virus, cyber security – these are all common buzzwords today, and for good reason.
 A common myth that many businesses have is that the cloud is unsecure, unknown, and an endeavor that only large enterprises can afford to maintain.
 However, this is far from the truth.
 Centrality recommends a layered approach to security, regardless of if your IT infrastructure is on-premise or in the cloud.
 So what does cloud security entail?

-We will outline the enhanced security areas that our Complete Cloud solution offers.
-Complete Cloud deploys a high level of physical and electronic security.
-A simple, yet well engineered environment has drastically reduced the surface area of attack: SSAE16 II Data Centers, Biometric Access, Server and Edge Firewalls, Intrusion Detection Software, Anti-Malware, Anti-Spam, Hardened OS Builds, and Standard Secure Domain Policies.
+We’ll outline the enhanced security areas that our Complete Cloud solution offers.
+Complete Cloud deploys a high level of both physical and electronic security.
+A simple, yet well engineered environment has drastically reduced the surface area of attack.
+SSAE16 II Data Centers, Biometric Access, Server and Edge Firewalls, Intrusion Detection Software, Anti-Malware, Anti-Spam, Hardened OS Builds, and Standard Secure Domain Policies.

 Private vs. Public